Spearfish torpedo: Deployment

 The first Spearfish were deployed in 1992, with deliveries completed in 2003; the number ordered has not been revealed.
 Spearfish torpedoes are stored and serviced at Beith Ordnance Storage facility in North Ayrshire.

 Upgrade

 In 2009, an upgrade programme began, leading to further sophisticated advances in Spearfish's homing, warheads, tactical and fuelling systems, as well as an upgraded guidance link.
 This will last until 2019.

 On 15 December 2014, the Ministry of Defence awarded BAE Systems a £270 million contract to upgrade the Spearfish torpedo.
 The upgrade includes a new insensitive-munition warhead from TDW, a change to the fuel system to improve safety, full digitisation of the weapon and a new fibre optic guidance link to improve performance.
 The upgraded 'MOD 1' torpedoes will enter service between 2020 and 2024.
-In February 2021 HMS Talent test fired 3 upgraded 'MOD 1' specification Spearfish torpedoes as part of their final testing before entry into service with the Royal Navy.
+In February 2021 HMS Talent test fired 3 upgraded 'MOD 1' specification Spearfish torpedoes as part of their final testing before entry into service with the Royal Navy, whilst Vanguard-class trials were carried out in 2024.